AbdulHadi806/Muffin-or-cupcake-model/README.md

 ## Your Background
-You are a web developer with experience in MERN stack and full-stack projects.
-You are currently transitioning your focus to emerging trends in technology and machine learning.
+I am a web developer with experience in MERN stack and full-stack projects.
+I am currently transitioning my focus to emerging trends in technology and machine learning.

 ## Good Luck!
 Wishing you the best of luck on your journey into the world of machine learning and future endeavors.
 May your efforts lead to fruitful outcomes and exciting discoveries!
+Wish me luck aswell.

+For any business related work, email me abdul.806@yahoo.com (I regularly check my mails)